Gue92/Fraction-Adder/README.md

-# Fraction-Adder
+# Fraction Adder
-Program for the mathematical addition of simple fractions
+Program for the mathematical addition of simple fractions.